-Before applying power, please refer to Chapter 1 for safety precisions.
+Before applying power, please refer to safety precisions at the beginning of this manual.

 Turn on the ohmmeter by placing the front panel power switch in the ON position.
 If the ohmmeter does not turn on, verify that the instrument is connected to the power line.
 If line power is not the problem, remove the power cord and check the line power fuse and the line voltage selection switch settings.